 If you have any questions, issues, or concerns about your pet once you get home, please contact us.
-Your Adoption Counselor can ease the transition and can refer you to our K-9 Behavior Specialist or Feline Specialist.
+Your Adoption Counselor can ease the transition and can refer you to our K-9 Behavior Coordinators or Feline Specialist.

 Make sure to schedule any follow-up appointments, including your complimentary first exam at the Animal Clinic of the Humane Society of Sarasota County.
 Your exam expires 30 days from adoption, and there may be a 1-2 week wait, so we recommend you make your appointment soon after adoption.
 Call 941.364.3605 to schedule your appointment.

 If an adopted animal turns out to not be a good fit, the animal may be returned to HSSC within 30 days of adoption, space permitting.
 There is no fee to return, but the original adoption fee will not be refunded.

 After 30 days, animals must go through the surrender process at HSSC.
 Acceptance is not guaranteed.
 Learn more about Pet Surrender.

 All returns and surrenders are by appointment only.